Perangelot/Perangelot.github.io/content/posts/install emacs on windows.md

 	libintl
 ```

-Now we'll ned to update `pacman` again:
+Now we'll need to update `pacman` again:

 ```bash
 pacman -Su
 ```

 Finally, we will download and install the necessary
 libraries.
-Depending on your download speed and your hardware, this
+Depending on your download speed and hardware, this
 will take quite a while.
 Perfect time to rethink whether you really
 need Windows.
 Remember you can also have two systems installed on your
 machine [Link] to try out Linux!